2017, Vol. 4 Issue 1, Part A

 How to cite this article:

-Smitha and Mustak MS. Gastropod diversity with physico-chemical characteristics of water and soil in selected areas of Dakshina Kannada district of Karnataka, India.
-International Journal of Fauna and Biological Studies.
-2017; 4(1): 15-21.
+Smitha, Mustak MS. Gastropod diversity with physico-chemical characteristics of water and soil in selected areas of Dakshina Kannada district of Karnataka, India.
+Int J Fauna Biol Stud 2017;4(1):15-21.